Things to do nearby Cloughthwaite

 Cloughthwaite is wonderfully placed to explore the area's history and to enjoy the great outdoors.
 Visit the Threlkeld Quarry and Mining Museum just a short walk from the cottage.
 Head into the fells right from the door, use part of the old coach road to climb Clough Head behind the house.
 Why not bring the bikes and explore the area on two wheels?
 The Sustrans C2C passes nearby and there is a world of bridleways to investigate.
 Pop over to Threlkeld village for a pub meal or a slice of cake at the village hall cafe.

 Threlkeld Quarry was opened in the 1870s to supply railway ballast to the Penrith-Keswick line.
 It saw many stages of life, finally closing its doors for good in 1982.
 Nowadays, the Threlkeld Quarry and Mining Museum lies on the original site and boasts a unique collection of historic mining machinery.
-Here you can pan for gold, tour the mine, or even take a steam train along a mile of mining tracks.
+Here you can pan for gold, tour the museum, or even take a steam train along a mile of mining tracks.

 The village of Threlkeld itself occupies a picturesque setting below the imposing southern face of Blencathra.
 Three rocky spurs and ridges draw you eyes skywards and the mountain appears symmetrical when viewed from the southeast.
 Blencathra consists of six separate fell tops, linked by a lovely ridge walk.
 This popular mountain ranks highly with walkers for the great selection of thrilling ascents and glorious views over the vale of Keswick.